wpm/mycroft/README.md

 # Mycroft

 Mycroft is a toolkit for doing text classification with word embeddings.

-It provides a command line interface for training and evaluating different kinds of neural network classifiers and a programmatic interface for incorporating these classifiers into other programs.
+Out of the box Mycroft provides a command line interface for training and evaluating different kinds of neural network classifiers.
+It also provides a programmatic interface that help you write you own models.
+This interface allows you to focus on writing the model while getting data munging processing, text processing and embedding, prediction and evaluation code which remains the same regardless of model, and a command line interface for free.

 ## Installation